 All construction work on DeLury Square, Pearl Street Playground, Burling Slip, and Titanic Park has been completed.
+Some environmental mitigation work is pending.

-The two reimbursement request totaling approximately \$155,000 were reviewed last quarter but payment is delayed due to missing information from the New York City Department of Parks and Recreation, required to process the payments.
-We are working with the City of New York Department of Parks and Recreation to resolve this issue.
+One reimbursement request totaling approximately \$55,000 has been processed and paid this quarter.
+Payment of a reimbursement request totaling approximately \$91,000 is on hold due to reporting issues.
+We are working with the City of New York Department of Parks and Recreation to resolve these issues.
+No additional reimbursement requests were received this quarter.
+Final reimbursement requests are pending.